Appendix 2 – The Poems

 Václav’s widow, savior, tutor, our true and gentle life.

-The tallow can only pretend it will glow, on and forever—
+The tallow shall only pretend that it glows,

-From Václav’s chair, my voice is your vesper, your eyelids
+my voice is your vesper, your eyelids aflutter to hear—

 they are eager to grace libraries in dreams.